shuvro-baset/nodeJs/README.md

 * run the file like as any javascript file.
 You will see the hello world message from app.get method.
 * Right now our server is not showing the updated data if we change anything in the function.
 We need to stop the server and open server again.
 * To avoid this problem I install 'nodemon' by using following command- 'npm install -g nodemon'.
 Here I use g for install it globally.
+* in the package.json file I added two properties `"start": "node index.js",
+    "start-dev": "nodemon index.js",`
+* 'npm run start-dev' So now we will see the changed data if we change anything in our function.